 Contact the Registrar’s office with the most up-to-date information about Academic Standing and Policies.
 This information was last updated December 2010.

-Making academic progress is very important for all students, especially international students that came to America on an F or J student visa.
-To maintain an F or J immigration status, the regulations require students to make academic progress towards a degree and towards graduation.
+Making academic progress is very important for all students, especially international students who come to America on an F or J student visa.
+To maintain an F-1 or J-1 immigration status, the regulations require students to make academic progress towards a degree and towards graduation.
 An international student that fails to progress academically may have difficulties renewing their visa, transferring, or completing their program by the end date on their I-20 or DS-2019.

 Please read this page completely if you are an international student on academic warning, probation, or suspension.
 More information and resources can be found in the Registrar’s office or the Academic Advising and Learning Center.

 Academic Standing Terms and Explanations